rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=php5

-This builds OTAPI.so, which you can use in your PHP project via the file OTAPI.php
+This builds otapi.so, which you can use in your PHP project via the file otapi.php

 On linux, make sure you have done this first: apt-get install php5-dev